MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-forensic-evidence-manage.md

 ## Managing users

-You must request and approve specific users before they are eligible for forensic evidence capturing.
+You must request and approve specific users before they're eligible for forensic evidence capturing.
 Simply adding users to a forensic evidence policy doesn't automatically make those users eligible for capturing.
 You can request and approve users before or after forensic evidence policies are created, but the clip captures associated with policy indicators will only be created and available for reviewing once the users are approved.

 Users assigned to the *Insider Risk Management* or *Insider Risk Management Admins* role groups can submit approval requests to users assigned to the *Insider Risk Management Approvers* role group.